nevenjovanovic/marulic-enjambements/README.md

 # README #

-Annotated XML files and queries for comparing enjambements in two poems by Marko Marulić (Split, 1450–1524): the Judita (in Croatian, 1501, first printed in 1521) and the Davidias (in Latin, written around 1517, first edition 1954).
+Annotated XML files and queries for comparing enjambements in two poems by Marko Marulić (Split, 1450–1524): the *Judita* (in Croatian, 1501, first printed in 1521) and the *Davidias* (in Latin, written around 1517, first edition 1954).

 Annotated by [Neven Jovanović](https://orcid.org/0000-0002-9119-399X).

 # Annotation principles #

-The /Judita/ is annotated throughout (Jud., 6 Cantos, 2126 verses).
-From the /Davidias/ (Dav., 14 Cantos, 6765 verses) I annotated a sample containing Cantos 1, 2, 8, 9, 13 and 14 (2849 verses).
+The *Judita* is annotated throughout (Jud., 6 Cantos, 2126 verses).
+From the *Davidias* (Dav., 14 Cantos, 6765 verses) I annotated a sample containing Cantos 1, 2, 8, 9, 13 and 14 (2849 verses).

 We distinguish four levels of enjambements.